 We welcome Kim McDell to the New Zealand Boatshow Hall of Fame.

-2012 Hall of Fame Personality: Mike Hodson
+2012 Hall of Fame Inductee: Mike Hodson

 Mike first started working in the marine industry in the mid-1970s when, as a qualified radio engineer with the navy, he worked part-time for Electronic Navigation Ltd, a small company servicing the commercial fishing industry.